What to do once you’ve paid off your mortgage

 Find out what to do after you've paid your mortgage in full, and where to invest your money next.

-After many years of financial discipline, you’ve finally paid off your mortgage.
+So after many years of financial discipline you’ve finally paid off your mortgage.
 Owning your home outright is a huge achievement and one that should be celebrated, but reaching this milestone also means it’s time to start thinking ahead.

 First you'll need to follow a few steps to finalise your mortgage and make sure your lender is removed from the title.
 Next, you'll want to have a look at ways to invest your money now that you don't have a home loan repayment eating into your budget every month.